nanocurrency/nano-docs/docs/integration-guides/build-options.md

 --8<-- "warning-unsupported-configuration.md"

+!!! tip "Alternate Windows setup"
+    Some users have trouble using the command line approach below for getting setup to build on Windows.
+An alternative setup is available further down for [Windows 10 & Visual Studio 2019](#windows-10-visual-studio-2019).
+Variations on these instructions with different versions of Windows, Visual Studio, Cmake, etc. may work as well, but may require adjustments.

 ### Boost

 The node build commands further down include bootstrapping Boost, but [pre-built binaries](https://sourceforge.net/projects/boost/files/boost-binaries/) can be used for Windows as well, or you can optionally build from the downloaded source instead as follows: